 Your ability to provide encouragement or emotional help.

 Your ability to find a way to get the best out of difficult situations.

 Your ability to keep calm and confident in the face of pressure.

 Huddle Sheets are basically cheat sheets that we created to help coaches facilitate a 3E Huddle Meeting.
 There is no need to go research and document your topic, we have done it for you.
 The sheets are short 2 page guides that follow a standard flow to drive a conversation.
-They include a quote, tips for facilitating a discuss, and a sample story the coach can use if needed.
+They include a quote, tips for facilitating a discussion, and a sample story the coach can use as needed.

 Huddle Sheet Library

 Body language is an important form of communication.
 In fact, psychologists tell us that a large part of communication does not involve any words.
 Nonverbal behavior is the most crucial part of how we communicate with others.